Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Knowledge Extraction with SMT Solvers

-To be more specific, we first apply outlier detection technique (e.g., those presented in the Appendix \ref{sec:defencebyoutlier}) to find a set of \textbf{suspected joint paths} $\Sigma'(M,l)$.
-We suspect that $\Sigma'(M,l)$ may include the joint paths particularly for predicting KE inputs.
+Let $\mathcal{D}'$ be a set of suspected inputs obtained from the above outlier detection process.
+We can derive a set of \textbf{suspected joint paths} $\Sigma'(M,y)$, traversed by input $x' \in \mathcal{D}'$. $\Sigma'(M,l)$ may include the joint paths particularly for predicting KE inputs.
 Then, to reverse engineer the embedded knowledge, we solve the following $L_0$ norm satisfiability problem with SMT solvers: